 From Wednesday 3 May to Friday 5 May, there will be morning Wheelie Bin Obscura drawing and photography student workshops.

 The bins are an example of the very first type of camera – an obscure camera.

 The bins have a lens that projects an image onto a flat surface at the top of the bin.
 When viewed under a hood the image can be traced, resulting in very accurate representations of people and landscapes.

-Arts Access will also offer family workshops on the weekend of the festival.
+Arts Access will also offer free family workshops on the weekend of the festival.
 The activity for the weekend is Monoprinting – making individual one-off prints using inks and rollers with mono print boards.